 If you are denied traditional coverage, all is not lost.
 Most life insurance companies now offer no exam life insurance in the form of a guaranteed issue policy.

 There are other companies who specialize in life insurance alternatives.
-These are well worth a look by anyone denied from traditional coverage.
+These are well worth a look by anyone denied traditional coverage.